nicklauskim/tabular-synthetic-data-privacy-auditing/README.md

 # Adversarial Privacy Auditing of Tabular Synthetic Data Generators (Using TAPAS Framework)

 Evaluating the privacy of synthetic data with an adversarial toolbox.
 This code utilizes the TAPAS toolbox presented in [the associated paper](https://arxiv.org/abs/2211.06550).
+The details below on installation, etc. are taken directly from their repository (https://github.com/alan-turing-institute/privacy-sdg-toolbox).

 [Documentation.](https://privacy-sdg-toolbox.readthedocs.io/en/latest/index.html#)